albscui/flybits-coding-challenge/README.md

 ## API endpoints

 - `/menu/drinks`: this is where all the logic is happening
-- `/menu/drinks/batch`: a batch interface for populating the database with multiple entries at once
+- `/menu/drinks/batch`: a batch interface for populating the database with multiple drinks via a single request
 - `/menu/drinks/:drinkId`: query a specific drink by its unique `drinkId`

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/231df1f4f0af870017c6)